 This high-level strategy statement identifies the approach the firm will take in growing market share.
 It frames the major actions but stops short of describing specifically how those actions will be implemented.
 A goal supported by a clear strategy can then be easily broken down into objectives and tactics for measuring progress.

 In many organizations, the performance appraisal and planning process involves identifying goals and objectives for an upcoming period.
 Individuals struggle with the differences between the two just as their senior managers often conflate the terms and concepts.
 A helpful approach is to break down the goals and objectives using the following template:

 - Define one to three statements that describe a destination for your professional development in the upcoming year.
 These are your goals.

-Goal: My goal for this upcoming period is to strengthen my effectiveness as a manager by delivering improved and more frequent feedback.
-To measure the change in my performance, we will rely on my team's assessment via a 360-degree survey compared to this year's results, as well as my group's measure of engagement and their overall achievement of corporate goals.
+- Goal: My goal for this upcoming period is to strengthen my effectiveness as a manager by delivering improved and more frequent feedback.
+To measure the change in my performance, we will rely on my team's assessment via a 360-degree survey compared to this year's results, as well as my group's measure of engagement and its members' overall achievement of corporate goals.

 The goal is clear and in this instance the path to improving the goal via the objective is clear.
 Both the employee and manager understand what the employee is striving for, how progress will be measured and how the goal will be reached.